Lab Director Jackie Villinski came to MEL in 2013 after 20 years as a research chemist.

 In 2013, Fred's daughter Susannah Miller became lab manager and quickly hired chemist Jackie Villinski to be lab technical director.
 Fresh off a 20-year career creating new products at Tom's of Maine, Jackie's experience with advanced systems has proven invaluable to MEL, and her willingness to take on any chemical puzzle has brought in new clients in fields as diverse as manure-to-methane plants to VA hospitals.
 In 2016, Susannah bought a majority share in Maine Environmental Laboratory, enabling it to become a federally designated Woman-Owned Small Business.

-Today, our four analysts (Dave, Dan, John and Todd) have a combined 120 years of experience in analytical chemistry.
+Today, our analysts have a combined 120 years of experience in analytical chemistry.
 Owing to their expertise and our phenomenal support staff, Maine Environmental Laboratory has one of the best reputations in the area, and earns continual high marks from State auditors.

 Personal service, long relationships with clients, reliable and quick turn-around times, adhering to the strictest quality control standards—that's what separates Maine Environmental Lab from the pack.